 Do we need to sign up for the Remote Learning option?

 Yes, Schaumburg Christian School will assume all students enrolled for the 2020-2021 school year will be part of the in-person learning unless you complete a remote learning google form for your student.
-Click here to sign up for the remote learning option.
+Please contact the school office to receive a link to complete a remote learning google form.

 Is there a price reduction for the Remote Learning option?